Financial Remedies Practice is firmly established as the essential, specialist reference for all family financial remedy practitioners.

 Financial Remedies Practice (2019) editors

-Sir Peter Singer was a High Court Judge of the Family Division who retired in 2010.
-Until recently he remained an Associate Member of 1 Hare Court where he practised as barrister and then QC for 25 years.
-He recently ceased to practice as an independent Family Dispute Resolution Facilitator, conducting private Financial Dispute Resolution meetings in domestic law post-separation financial disputes, and to assist in the resolution of family issues of every complexion.
+Sir Peter Singer was a retired High Court Judge of the Family Division.
+He was an Associate Member of 1 Hare Court where he practised as barrister and then QC for 25 years.
+He practised as an independent Family Dispute Resolution Facilitator, conducting private Financial Dispute Resolution meetings in domestic law post-separation financial disputes, and to assist in the resolution of family issues of every complexion.
 At the time of his judicial appointment he was President Elect of the European Chapter of the International Academy of Family Lawyers and participated in many cases with an international dimension.

 He trained and was accredited as an arbitrator (MCIArb) under the new family arbitration scheme established by the Institute of Family Law Arbitrators.
 With fellow arbitrators Gavin Smith and Rhys Taylor (30 Park Place Chambers, Cardiff) he was voted 'Most Innovative Family Lawyer of the Year 2012' at the Jordans Award Ceremony in October 2012, for their 'pioneering approach' to the cause of arbitration in developing their website FamilyArbitrator.com and managing its parallel LinkedIn discussion group of the same name.
 Together these resources still comprise the most up-to-date and comprehensive information and research platform available for family financial case arbitrations.

-He has been since its creation a member of the editorial board which produces the Family Law Bar Association's publication At a Glance: Essential Tables for Financial Remedies, @eGlance and the Duxbury calculator as well as the Commentary available within Financial Remedies Practice, and as a component of the electronic compendium @eGlance.
+He was a member of the editorial board which produces the Family Law Bar Association's publication At a Glance: Essential Tables for Financial Remedies, @eGlance and the Duxbury calculator as well as the Commentary available within Financial Remedies Practice, and as a component of the electronic compendium @eGlance.

 Mr Justice Mostyn